 Water heater numbers are based on 40-gallon models with a 0.63 EF rating using 40,000 Btu/hr and based on the U.S. Department of Energy’s (DOE) national average of 64 gallons of hot water use daily.

-Save Money on Water Heater Usage
+Reduce Water Heater Usage

 Clothes dryer numbers are based on a 5.8 cu. ft. model using 20,000 Btu/hr over 275 hours of annual operation.

-Save Money on Clothes Dryer Usage
+Reduce Clothes Dryer Usage